pwang00/pietcc/README.md

 ## Progress

-- [x] Interpreter: Functionally complete but needs refactoring and additional beautifying
+- [x] Interpreter: functionally complete but needs refactoring and additional beautifying
-- [ ] Compiler: In progress (working on code generation and CFG optimization)
+- [ ] Compiler: in active development (working on code generation and CFG optimization)

 ## Installation